As far back as Christian scholars could go, it’s been widely accepted that the Trinity and the early church coincided.

 Here is what scholars had to say about Tertullian’s use of the word ‘trinitas’ to describe the nature of God.

-Though Tertullian considered the Father to be God (Yahweh), he responded to criticism of the Modalist Praxeas that this meant that Tertullian’s Christianity was not monotheistic by noting that even though there was one God (Yahweh, who became the Father when the Son became his agent of creation), the Son could also be referred to as God, when referred to apart from the Father, because the Son, though subordinate to God, is entitled to be called God “from the unity of the Father” in regards to being formed from a portion of His substance[b].
+Though Tertullian considered the Father to be God (Yahweh), he responded to criticism of the Modalist Praxeas that this meant that Tertullian’s Christianity was not monotheistic by noting that even though there was one God (Yahweh, who became the Father when the Son became his agent of creation), the Son could also be referred to as God, when referred to apart from the Father, because the Son, though subordinate to God, is entitled to be called God “from the unity of the Father” in regards to being formed from a portion of His substance[a].

 Follow the RAVYN Blog on Pinterest